sage-code/maj/preposition.md

 Note: In next example we change coda "o" into "a" to make nouns from time adjectives:

-* jo vobu'da una saga da la nova = I will tell a stories about the present
+* io vobu'da una saga da la nova = I will tell a stories about the present
 * tu vobu'da una saga da la dopa = you will tell a story about the future
 * su vobu'da una saga da la rama = he will tell a story about the past